 Line 3a.
 Enter the maximum qualified basis of the building.
-However, in computing qualified basis, the housing credit agency should use only the amount of eligible basis necessary to result in a qualified basis which, multiplied by the percentage on line 2, equals the credit amount on line 1b.
+In computing qualified basis, the housing credit agency should use only the amount of eligible basis necessary to result in a qualified basis which, when multiplied by the percentage on line 2, equals the credit amount on line 1b.
+However, the housing credit agency is not required to reduce maximum qualified basis and can lower the maximum applicable percentage on line 2.
 To figure this, multiply the eligible basis of the qualified low-income building by the smaller of: